axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/reference-parsers-csv/_index.md

 *Description:* If you have to use a string as a delimiter, list your string delimiters as a JSON array in the `string_delimiters=["<delimiter_string1>", "<delimiter_string2>", ...]` option.

-By default, the `parse_csv` filterx function uses the comma as a delimiter.
+By default, the `parse_csv` FilterX function uses the comma as a delimiter.
 If you want to use only strings as delimiters, you have to disable the space delimiter, for example: `delimiter="", string_delimiters=["<delimiter_string>"])`

 Otherwise, {{% param "product.abbrev" %}} will use the string delimiters in addition to the default character delimiter, so `string_delimiters=["=="]` actually equals `delimiters=",", string_delimiters=["=="]`, and not `delimiters="", string_delimiters=["=="]`